elunico/InitParser/README.md

 See the document `Init file format specification.pdf` for information on the file type

+## Formats

+This library exists as an executable that you can run and test or you can use CMake to build a static library `libInitParserCPP.a` that you can link against in your own program

 ## Usage

 Given a file of INIT format named `test.init`